StickOnAStick/HearSay/WorkerQueueLayer/README.md

 rabbitmq:3    # rabbitmq:3-management optional for UI manager.
 ```

-You can check that the containers running by entering `sudo docker ps` where you should find:
+You can check that the containers running by entering `sudo docker ps` where you should find something like:

 `someID   rabbitmq:3   "docker-entrypoint.s…" ...
 4369/tcp, 5671-5672/tcp, 15691-15692/tcp, 25672/tcp   rabbit1`

 To veryify that the RabbitMQ server is working as inteded you can run `reciever/go run send.go` or `telnet localhost 5672`.
 If you opted for the __UI manager (recommended for localdev)__ you can access the UI via [http://127.0.0.1:15672](http://127.0.0.1:15672).
 The username and password will be __guest__.

 RabbitMQ uses __Port 5672__ by default.
 You will need to allow this port in your UFW / IP tables for docker.
+Also allow __Port 15672__ if using the UI manager.

+`sudo ufw allow 5672` `sudo ufw allow 15672`

 ### Stopping / Deleting the container